mysticfakir/DTC_GovHack2022/README.md

 -	Suburb Hub will encourage individuals to identify what they value in terms of residential dwellings, which also acts as valuable feedback to the government.
 The data collected from Suburb Hub can enable discussion making surrounding the allocation of funds towards public facilities and community spaces.

-Click the GovHack image below to view the video!!
+Click the image below to view the video!!

 [<img src="https://img.youtube.com/vi/fgu_E_H0w54/mqdefault.jpg" width="50%">](https://www.youtube.com/watch?v=fgu_E_H0w54)